Secrets of the Chocolate House cover art

 Narrated by: Marisa Calin

-Buy Now for £14.57
+Buy Now for £14.37

-Buy Now for £14.57
+Buy Now for £14.37

-"The narration by Marisa Calin is once again spot on perfection from intonation, to pronunciation to accents she gets and A+ and her portrayal of Xanthe is an absolute treasure."
-(The Reading Frenzy)
+"The narration by Marisa Calin is once again spot on perfection from intonation, to pronunciation to accents she gets and A+ and her portrayal of Xanthe is an absolute treasure." -- The Reading Frenzy

 The second audiobook in a bewitching series "brimming with charm and charisma" that will make "fans of Outlander rejoice!"
 (Woman's World Magazine)

-New York Times best-selling author Paula Brackston returns to the Found Things series with Secrets of the Chocolate House.
+New York Times bestselling author Paula Brackston returns to the Found Things series with Secrets of the Chocolate House.

-After her adventures in the 17th century, Xanthe does her best to settle back into the rhythm of life in Marlborough.
+After her adventures in the seventeenth century, Xanthe does her best to settle back into the rhythm of life in Marlborough.
 She tells herself she must forget about Samuel and leave him in the past where he belongs.
 With the help of her new friends, she does her best to move on, focusing instead on the success of her and Flora’s antique shop.

 But there are still things waiting to be found, still injustices needing to be put right, still voices whispering to Xanthe from long ago about secrets wanting to be shared.